 P.J.
 Carlesimo is a college basketball analyst for Westwood One and has covered the NCAA Tournament for the network since 2009.
-He served as an analyst at the 2012 London Olympic Games on the network.
-He will serve in the same capacity at Rio 2016.
+He served as an analyst at the 2012 London Olympic Games and returns in the same capacity for Rio 2016.

 Carlesimo began his coaching career as an assistant at Fordham University in 1971, before being named head coach at New Hampshire College for one season (1975-76).
 He then spent six seasons(1976-82) as the head coach at Wagner College, and led the Seahawks to their first NIT appearance.
 In 1982, Carlesimo was named head coach at Seton Hall University, a position he held for 12 years.
 In 1987-88, he guided Seton Hall into the NCAA Tournament for the first time in school history.
 His teams qualified for the NCAA Tournament in six of his final seven years.
 He was named NCAA Coach of the Year in 1989 after registering a 31-7 mark, and advancing to the NCAA Championship Game.
 In addition, he was named Big East Coach of the Year in 1988 and 1989.